ShivamB25/Project-Asclepius/script.md

 **Show on screen:** Same recap slide or a simple checklist.

 **Say:**
-- "Judges, here’s how this lines up with your rubric."
+- "Let me tie this back to the rubric quickly."
-- "Innovation: Asclepius is the only solution we’ve seen that blends LLM-built KPIs with warehouse-native semantic search—there’s no copy-and-paste recipe online."
+- "For innovation: Asclepius is the only solution we’ve seen that blends LLM-built KPIs with warehouse-native semantic search—there’s no copy-and-paste recipe online."
-- "Impact Metrics: Remember the 120 analyst hours saved and the 5–7% readmission drop worth about $15K per avoided case.
+- "For impact metrics: remember the 120 analyst hours saved and the 5–7% readmission drop worth about $15K per avoided case.
 Picture that across thousands of admissions."
-- "Demo Clarity: You saw the full pipeline running live and the README doubles as documentation."
+- "For demo clarity: you saw the full pipeline running live and the README doubles as documentation."
-- "BigQuery AI + Architecture: We walked through the Mermaid diagram and executed `ML.GENERATE_TEXT`, `ML.GENERATE_EMBEDDING`, and `VECTOR_SEARCH` right in BigQuery."
+- "For BigQuery AI and architecture: we walked through the Mermaid diagram and executed `ML.GENERATE_TEXT`, `ML.GENERATE_EMBEDDING`, and `VECTOR_SEARCH` right in BigQuery."
-- "Assets: Repo, blog or video, feedback doc, and the BigQuery AI survey are all submitted."
+- "For assets: repo, blog or video, feedback doc, and the BigQuery AI survey are all submitted."

-**Say this to hit the rubric:** "Judges, those five bullets line up exactly with your scoring categories—innovation, impact metrics, demo clarity, BigQuery AI plus architecture, and the full asset checklist."
+**Quick aside:** "That rundown mirrors the scorecard—innovation, impact, clarity, BigQuery AI plus architecture, and all the assets."

 ---